Старший технічний радник, керівник напрямку фінансування та економіки охорони здоров’я/ Technical Advisor, Health Financing/Health Economics

 Responsibilities of the Contractor:

 The Contractor serving as the Technical Advisor, Health Financing/Health Economics will lead the activities under Objective 2 of HRSP.
 The Contractor will provide technical and managerial oversight to activities, focusing on high-level management and achievement of results.
-S/he will serve as liaison between the project team in Ukraine and international technical experts.
+S/he will serve as liaison between the project team in Ukraine and the Palladium home office technical experts (Washington, DC), and is ultimately responsible for the health financing and health economics activities meeting all compliance, programmatic, and operational requirements.
 S/he will take guidance from the project’s senior leadership and shall be responsible for ensuring quality control and the overall responsiveness of technical assistance provided under the award.

-In addition to providing management and leadership, the selected candidate will provide technical inputs towards strategic planning and workplanning processes and lead the design and development of the project’s health financing response, even ensuring that activities across the project take important financing priorities and capacity needs into account.
+In addition to providing management and leadership, the selected candidate will provide technical inputs towards strategic planning and workplanning processes and lead the design and development of the project’s health financing response.
+Where requested, the Contractor will contribute to design of the project’s workplan in other objectives/components.
 S/he will be expected to identify issues and risks related to program implementation in a timely manner, and suggest appropriate program adjustments.
 The Contractor will lead a team in Kyiv implementing the Objective 2 component of the workplan, and will provide technical leadership and guidance to this team to achieve results.

 Location: Kyiv, Ukraine